 I got the idea for this fun wine cork Christmas craft after making a load of cork figures for Halloween.
-This time I update the wine cork with classic Christmas characters.
+This time, I updated the wine cork with classic Christmas characters.

-Like with the Halloween figures, I upcycled a mixture of wine and champagne corks.
+Like the Halloween figures, I upcycled a mixture of wine and champagne corks.
 I made a gang of seven different Christmas figures.
-All together they look like a gang of Christmas superheroes.
+All together, they look like a gang of Christmas superheroes.

 The cork figures can be displayed on the mantle as a fun Christmas scene.
 Or you can add an eyelet screw into the top of the corks to hang them from the Christmas trees as an ornament.
 I hung my Halloween cork figures in a garland, as I didn’t have a tree at Halloween.

 This simple Christmas cork craft is suitable for both adults and kids.
-Besides the wine corks, all you need are a few paint pens, scraps of felt and wire.
+Besides the wine corks, you only need a few paint pens, scraps of felt and wire.
 It is a very affordable craft.

 What You Need To Make Christmas Cork Figures

-- Old wine and Champagne corks – I collect mine through out the year and have a jar full.
-I’m sure if you ask around friends and relatives will save you their wine corks for crafting.
+- Old wine and Champagne corks – I collect mine throughout the year and have a jar full.
+If you ask around, friends and relatives will save you their wine corks for crafting.

 - Scraps of red and green felt for Santa and elf hats.